jjony553/jjony553/README.md

 - ⚡ Fun fact: ...
 -->

-- 😄 I'm looking for a job using React.
+- 😄 I'm looking for a job using Flutter.
 - 📱 Contact me : whdgus553@naver.com